thedigitalmonk/thedigitalmonk/README.md

 I am a Product Designer (UX) who also likes learning programming on the side!

-- 👀 I’m interested in ...
+- 👀 I’m interested in learning how to create end-to-end web applications
 - 🌱 I’m currently learning java programming, relational database management and reactjs!
 - 💞️ I’m looking to collaborate on small learning projects so I can practice my skills
 - 📫 You can reach me via hello[at]thedigitalmonk.in